 3. Incorporate decorations that are functional.

 Baskets or trays are a great way to do this!
-They’re beautiful and they can be used as a means of holding things like coasters, blankets, candles, magazines, television remotes, and more.
-Plus, if you need to relocate them, they’re easy to move out of the way.
+They’re beautiful and they can hold things like coasters, blankets, candles, magazines, television remotes, and more.
+Plus, if you need to move them, they’re easy to move out of the way.

 4. Go green.